konstantinoskontovas/Metaloxide/README.md

 # Metaloxide
-Predicting a single values from Metaloxide
+Predicting a single values from Metaloxide dataframe